Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Observations

 \paragraph{MOSEK}

 The MOSEK instruction manual \cite{mosekmanual} mentions that problems containing large or small coefficients, outside the range $[10^{-7}, 10^9]$, are often hard to solve\footnote{\url{https://docs.mosek.com/latest/pythonapi/presolver.html\#index-5}}.
 Although it includes a method to automatically scale variables, no specifics are reported about how this scaling is performed or under what circumstances.
 The solver will print an error\footnote{\url{https://docs.mosek.com/latest/pythonapi/parameters.html\#mosek.dparam.data_tol_aij_large}} to warn the user if any matrix element is larger than $10^{10}$, if a cost entry is larger than $10^8$ or if a bound is larger than $10^8$.
-If an upper and a lower bound for a variable differ by less than $10^{-8}$ then MOSEK will consider the two numbers to be equal\footnote{\url{https://docs.mosek.com/latest/pythonapi/parameters.html\#mosek.dparam.data_tol_x}}.
+If an upper and a lower bound for a variable differ by less than $10^{-8}$, then MOSEK will consider the two numbers to be equal\footnote{\url{https://docs.mosek.com/latest/pythonapi/parameters.html\#mosek.dparam.data_tol_x}}.
+The MOSEK Modeling Cookbook \cite[Section 7.3]{mosekmodeling} considers ``a model to be badly scaled if variables are measured in very different scales, or constraints or bounds are measured on very different scales.''

-The absolute tolerance\footnote{\url{https://docs.mosek.com/latest/pythonapi/parameters.html\#mosek.dparam}} for the primal and dual infeasibility both default to $10^{-6}$.
+The absolute tolerance\footnote{\url{https://docs.mosek.com/latest/pythonapi/parameters.html\#mosek.dparam.basis_tol_x}} for the primal and dual infeasibility both default to $10^{-6}$.
 A technical report \cite{mosekfarkas} mentions that, when troubleshooting infeasible problems, the most important constraints are those whose relative values in the Farkas certificate are at least $10^{-8}$.

-The MOSEK Modeling Cookbook \cite[Section 7.3]{mosekmodeling} considers ``a model to be badly scaled if variables are measured in very different scales, or constraints or bounds are measured on very different scales''.
-In practice, it is standard to see violations of inequality constraints of order $10^{-8}$.
+Interviews with the developers of MOSEK confirm that perturbations are actively used in all their simplex codes, and that adding larger perturbations are an effective tool when the simplex method stalls.
+Initial perturbations have magnitude proportional to the feasibility tolerance.

-\paragraph{MIPLIB 2017} Our main technical result \Cref{thm:bound_p_slack-epoch} is stated in terms of \emph{half the mean width} of the feasible set of the linear program (after bounds are perturbed).
-Half the mean width of a polyhedron $P$ is equal to the expected value of
+\paragraph{Experiments on MIPLIB 2017} Our main technical result \Cref{cor:easytouse} is stated in terms of the \emph{mean width} of the feasible set of the linear program (after bounds are perturbed).
+The mean width of a polyhedron $P$ is defined as the expected value of

-where $\vetheta \in \sfe$ is uniformly random distributed with respect to the Haar measure on the unit sphere.
+where $\vetheta \in \sfe$ is uniformly random distributed on the unit sphere.

-In order to get an indication of what half the mean width of practical linear programs is, we performed a rudimentary experiment using the MIPLIB 2017 benchmark set \cite{miplib}.